GEMS Education: United Arab Emirates

-With steadily rising immigration, since public schooling is only available for Emirati natives, demand for private schools in Dubai and the UAE has often outstripped supply, causing lengthy waiting lists at many schools.
-Many native Emiratis as well choose to send their children to private schools, and since 2011 the number of native Emirati students in GEMS schools has risen faster than any other nationality.
-Approximately 90% of students in Dubai are in private schools, and with rapidly increasing population, private-school enrolment in Dubai doubled in the decade from 2003 to 2013.
+With steadily rising immigration, since public schooling was only available for Emirati natives, demand for private schools in Dubai and the UAE often outstripped supply, causing lengthy waiting lists at many schools.
+Many native Emiratis as well choose to send their children to private schools, and from 2011 to 2015 the number of native Emirati students in GEMS schools rose faster than any other nationality.
+Approximately 90% of students in Dubai were in private schools as of 2013, and with rapidly increasing population, private-school enrolment in Dubai doubled in the decade from 2003 to 2013.

-GEMS schools overall in the UAE have had a general reputation for high-quality academic outcomes, outscoring national testing averages and out-performing originating counterparts in official international curricula examinations.
-Nearly all students have continued on to university.
+As of 2012, GEMS schools overall in the UAE were reported to have had a general reputation for high-quality academic outcomes, outscoring national testing averages and out-performing originating counterparts in official international curricula examinations, and nearly all students continued on to university.

-GEMS UAE has promoted innovation in the UAE and elsewhere.
-In 2012 GEMS in the UAE partnered with Springside Chestnut Hill Academy in Philadelphia for a three-day Global Entrepreneurship Bootcamp hosted at GEMS Wellington International School in Dubai, bringing students from around the world together to design innovative solutions to local problems, and including meetings with a variety civic leaders.
-GEMS also provides teacher training for over 70 government schools in Abu Dhabi.

-In 2009, GEMS in the UAE implemented a customized virtual learning environment (VLE) across its schools; and in 2013 began installing a Bring Your Own Device (BYOD) wireless system in all of its schools.
-In February 2015 GEMS launched the Blended Learning Plaza, housed at its GEMS Wellington Academy–SiliconOasis, located in Dubai's Silicon Oasis; the facility provides the latest technology in education, enabling collaborative, online, and blended learning opportunities.

 In December 2015, GEMS Education and the UAE Ministry of Education launched an annual UAE National Teacher Prize.
 The winner receives AED1 million, and the 21 top nominees train outside the country at some of the best educational institutions in the world.
 Winners of the prize, now called the Emirates Innovative Teacher Award, are announced annually in February at the Government Summit.